cortex-lab/phy/docs/clustering.md

 In Normal mode, scientific views follow the selected Cluster and Similarity rows in their visible table order, with the blue Similarity reference first.
 Sorting or filtering either table updates that presentation without recoloring existing table selections.
-Deselecting and reselecting a row restores its previous color while the same blue reference is active; selecting a new reference starts a new color sequence.
+Colors follow the selection operation rather than incidental row order: replacement starts from the first candidate color, while Control/Shift multi-selection preserves existing assignments.
+Selecting a new reference starts a new color sequence.
 Use Merge mode when you need to collect or explicitly order candidates.

 For each similar cluster, you can either: